astrojarred/dexofriend/README.md

 - [ ] Add a command for mods to add custom tags to whitelisted users
 - [ ] Set hard cap to whitelist numbers
 - [ ] Allow automatic assignment of a role to those who have successfully whitelisted
+- [ ] Add a voting system for holders

 ## About + FAQs